Cable Hammer Curl: How To Do and Muscles Worked

 2. Grab the handle with a single arm.

-4. Start with your arm fully extended, and slowly curl the handle towards your shoulder.
+3. Keep your elbow close to your body and slowly curl the handle toward your shoulder.

-5. Squeeze your bicep at the top of the movement
+4. Squeeze your bicep at the top of the movement.

-6. Then slowly lower the handle back down to the starting position.
+5. Then, slowly lower the handle back up to the starting point.

-7. Complete the desired number of repetitions for one arm before switching to the other arm.
+6. Do the desired repetitions on one arm before switching to the other.

 2. Cable Rope Hammer Preacher Curl

-The cable rope preacher hammer curl is a single-joint arm exercise that builds strength and size in the biceps using a cable stack, a preacher bench, and a rope grip.
+The cable rope preacher hammer curl is a single-joint arm exercise that works the biceps and builds strength and size.

 Cable Rope Hammer Preacher Curl